 Anita is a latecomer to Pagan practice, though she has always been interested in the occult.
 Growing up, she read whatever her local library had under 133.8, participated in extrasensory-training workshops, and studied tarot.
 In 1998 she took a 6-week community center class called Wise Women’s Circle, which presented a variety of New Age spiritual beliefs and practices.
 Six weeks weren’t anywhere near enough, so she continued by co-founding an eclectic, rotating-leadership women’s circle which met regularly around the full and dark moons for nearly 6 years.

 Another compelling interest brought her to Community Seed in 2010, where her level of involvement continues to grow.
 Although she has presented some Open Circles and might take center stage again someday, you will mostly find her in odd corners, playing drums and other percussion toys at rituals, sitting at the greeter’s desk, serving on kitchen or dishwashing crews, or communing with the flora.
-She recently accepted the position of Secretary of the Board, and is also the caretaker of the Community Seed archive.
+In 2017 she accepted the position of Secretary of the Board, and is also the caretaker of the Community Seed archives.